Lawyers Seek Dismissal of Asbestos Lawsuits

 Now, defense lawyers want thousands of asbestos cases dismissed for the same reason, as NPR's Wade Goodwyn reports.

-Mr. W.G.
-WATKINS (Attorney for Asbestos Defendants): When you have people diagnosing 200 and 300 cases a day, when you have people that are charging more for positive diagnoses than negative diagnoses, when you have the screening companies advertising or marketing their skill at getting a 80 to 90 percent positive rate on screenings - that just doesn't add up to anything but fraud.
+WATKINS: When you have people diagnosing 200 and 300 cases a day, when you have people that are charging more for positive diagnosis than negative diagnosis, when you have the screening companies advertising or marketing their skill at getting a 80 to 90 percent positive rate on screenings - that just doesn't add up to anything but fraud.

 GOODWYN: W.G.
 Watkins represents 46 asbestos defendants in cases around the country.
 Watkins says that in Ohio, judges recently threw out 35,000 asbestos cases because the diagnosing doctors refused to answer the court's questions on the grounds that it might incriminate them.

-I've been doing this for 28 years now, and I have never had a doctor in a civil case assert a Fifth Amendment privilege when asked about diagnoses.
+WATKINS: I've been doing this for 28 years now, and I have never had a doctor in a civil case assert a Fifth Amendment privilege when asked about diagnosis.

 GOODWYN: But while the recent silica and asbestos rulings have the plaintiffs on the defensive, that does not mean they're in full retreat by any means.

-Mr. JIM FERRARO (Asbestos Attorney, Florida): You know what?
+JIM FERRARO: You know what?
 I'm tired of the defendants, you know, just not wanting to pay.

 GOODWYN: Jim Ferraro has been an asbestos litigator for more than two decades.

-Mr. FERRARO: That would be the defense bar going way overboard, because Dr. Levine is a fine doctor, and he has not ever recanted a diagnoses that I'm aware of.
+FERRARO: That would be the defense bar going way overboard, because Dr. Levine is a fine doctor, and he has not ever recanted a diagnosis that I'm aware of.